Sergei-Vorobyov/cicdt-howto-01/README.md

 ## Disclaimers

+We only support:

-1. We only support the cloud Azure DevOps;
+1. cloud Azure DevOps;
-2. We only support YAML Azure DevOps pielines; no Classic pipelines supported
+2. YAML Azure DevOps pielines; Classic pipelines are not
+   supported